medavidallsop/pb4wp/README.md

 This will install the dependencies.

-After the installation steps, you'll see various files, some of these are dev files that won't end up in the final built zip.
+After the installation steps, you'll see various files; some of these are dev files that won't end up in the final built zip.
 Some folders/files are only generated upon certain development scripts being run.

 # Assets